 - an Academic Committment Form that further enforces the student's committed to their academics while in the U.S., which can be helpful especially from students who have had low grades over the last few years

-If you need any clarifying information about a student, please do not hesitate reach out to your Team Development Specialist.
+If you need any clarifying information about a student or you experience any issues with the student's application, please do not hesitate reach out to your Hosting Programs Specialist.
 Thank you!